In $100 million Colorado River deal, water and power collide

 That kind of seniority means power and certainty for whoever owns it.
 And that has raised the hackles of Western Colorado water users, who worry that water users in other parts of Colorado might be interested in buying Shoshone’s water right.

 Colorado’s Front Range – functionally the metro area from Fort Collins to Pueblo – only exists in its current capacity because of a complex network of canals, pipes, and tunnels cut through the mountains, carrying water against gravity to the places where it’s needed.
-About 80% of the state’s water falls on the west side of the mountains, but 80% of its people live on the east side.
+About 80 percent of the state’s water falls on the west side of the mountains, but 80 percent of its people live on the east side.

 Cities on the Front Range have been able to grow significantly over the past century, despite often having access to a finite supply of water.
 Their Western Colorado counterparts worry that future growth could lead those cities to spend big on more water from the West Slope and say securing Shoshone’s water blocks Eastern Colorado water users from the chance to snatch it up themselves.